Key Vocabulary: General relativity, medium, spacetime, black hole, event horizon, gravity, nuclear fusion, gravitational waves, frequency, pendulum

 I got into physics, however, because my brother and I were very competitive with each other.
 In high school, he told me that AP physics was the hardest class our school had to offer.
 I decided that I had to take the class and prove to him that I would have no trouble.
 It turned out that it was a perfect fit for me, because physics tries to describe how nature works, and nature is always logical.

-Science Over Everything: We hear a lot about black holes and event horizons through popular culture and science fiction and you’ve been studying these phenomena for years.
-Can you explain for someone who isn’t familiar with those terms what exactly they are?
+CA: We hear a lot about black holes and event horizons through popular culture and science fiction and you’ve been studying these phenomena for years.
+Can you explain to someone who isn’t familiar with those terms what exactly they are?

 AB: First you’ve got to understand a little about General Relativity.
 100 years ago, Einstein developed his theory of General Relativity (GR) which describes space and time as one continuum, replacing Newton’s theory of gravity.
 The idea is based on geometry: matter tells spacetime how to curve, and spacetime tells matter how to move.
 Instead of thinking of Earth’s orbit being due to a force from the sun, GR says that the sun bends spacetime around it, and the Earth is just moving in a straight line through this curved spacetime.
 (Editor’s note: For more on general relativity, check out this excellent video)